Updated July 31, 2023

+The following article provides an outline for Short Sale vs Foreclosure.
 A short sale is an investment method where an investor sells the borrowed security with the anticipation that the security price may fall and requires to return of an equal number of shares in the future.
-Whereas, The legal authority convicts foreclosure.
-The lender takes control of a property, expels the homeowner, and sells the home when a homeowner cannot pay full principal along with the interest amount on his or her mortgage as stipulated during the contract.
+Whereas the legal authority convicts foreclosure.
+The lender takes control of a property, expels the homeowner, and sells the home when a homeowner cannot pay the full principal and the interest amount on his or her mortgage as stipulated during the contract.

 Even Though a short sale impacts less on the credit score than a foreclosure, it negatively marks the credit history.
-Any property sale credit company considers it to be “not paid as agreed,” impacting a credit score.
-Shortsales, foreclosures, and deeds-in-lieu of foreclosure negate the person’s credit.
+Any property sale credit company considers it “not paid as agreed,” impacting a credit score.
+Short sales, foreclosures, and deeds-in-lieu of foreclosure negate the person’s credit.

 Foreclosure is a civil lawsuit in which the mortgagee has a right to terminate the mortgagor’s interest in the property through a court order.
-In this process, the court fixes the deadline on which the borrower is allowed to pay the debt and the foreclosure expenses and redeem the property.
+In this process, the court fixes the deadline for the borrower to pay the debt and the foreclosure expenses and redeem the property.

-Foreclosure is quite a tedious and more complex process.
-The lender must have complete and accurate paperwork and other supporting documents that help him claim the title even though homeowners put their best efforts to win loan modifications and other help to rescue from this situation and stay in their homes.
-But there are other factors that add more complicacy, such as financial and legal problems, bankruptcy, and many more.
+Foreclosure is quite a tedious and complex process.
+The lender must have complete and accurate paperwork and other supporting documents that help him claim the title even though homeowners put their best efforts into winning loan modifications and other help to rescue from this situation and stay in their homes.
+But other factors add more complicacy, such as financial and legal problems, bankruptcy, etc.

 There are three types based on which the property lies in the foreclosure process; those are elaborate in the three stages are as follows: